On the evolution of regularized Dirac-harmonic Maps from closed surfaces: Introduction and Results

-\begin{Bem} Unfortunately, taking the limit \(\epsilon\to 0\) after \(t\to\infty\) to obtain a Dirac-harmonic map does not seem to be possible.
-We will see later, that both the number of singularities and the regularity of \((\phi_\infty,\psi_\infty)\) crucially depend on \(\epsilon\). \end{Bem}
+\begin{Bem} \begin{enumerate} \item It seems that we have to impose the condition \eqref{condition-poincare} in order to be able to prove Theorem \ref{theorem-surface}. \item Unfortunately, taking the limit \(\epsilon\to 0\) after \(t\to\infty\) to obtain a Dirac-harmonic map does not seem to be possible.
+We will see later, that both the number of singularities and the regularity of \((\phi_\infty,\psi_\infty)\) crucially depend on \(\epsilon\). \end{enumerate}